 Add some pizzaz

 Add lens flare by tapping something to the right edge of the lens.
 I like this trick because it creates a blur of some sort around the edge.

-Sunscreen adds a a certain glow to your skin that you camera lens gladly picks up.
+Sunscreen adds a certain glow to your skin that your camera lens gladly picks up.

 Wear more makeup

 Makeup washes off on camera for some reason.
 So wear more makeup that you do on a regular day.

 The more lit the photo is, the better.

 Ignore the Haters

 Are you going to save money or care what people think of you?
 Your choice.

 If you decide to do your own shoot, please tag me on Instagram @diydose.